NASA Logo, National Aeronautics and Space Administration

 • Modeling the Earth and assimilating observational data to shorten the time from observations to answers for important, leading-edge science questions.

-• Modeling the solar environment to better understand the causes of space weather as it affects the Earth and other planets in the Solar System.
+• Modeling the solar environment to better understand the causes of space weather as it affects the Earth and other planets in the solar system.

-• Modeling physical regimes ranging from the Solar System to the Universe to help understand observations.
+• Modeling physical regimes ranging from the solar system to the universe to help understand observations.

 • Simulating complete life-sustaining environments to accelerate their planning, design, and evaluation for long-term human presence in space.